Nathan Gafuik: 2008 Summer Olympics

 The youngest member of the Canadian men's gymnastics team, Gafuik competed at the 2008 Summer Olympics, finishing in 17th place in the men's all-round, the second best performance ever by a Canadian gymnast.

 He then won the 2010 Canadian Championships.
 In 2011, while studying at Athabasca University, he won a medal at the Universidae, bronze in the men's all-round.
 It was the first medal Canada won at that championships.

 2012 Summer Olympics

 Canada's only male gymnast to qualify for the 2012 Summer Olympics, Gafuik's preparation for the Games was hampered by a thumb injury, severe enough to require surgery.
 He did not compete in all of the events, sitting out the other apparatus qualifiers to concentrate on the high bar, his favoured event.
-Unfortunately, his score of 13.866, due to a fall from the bar, was not enough to qualify him for the final.
+His score of 13.866, due to a fall from the bar, was not enough to qualify him for the final.